-Of course it’s completely natural to slip up at times, it’s good to be reminded of staying true to what you stand for in all situations.
+While it’s completely natural to slip up at times, it’s good to be reminded of staying true to what you stand for in all situations.

 The disease to please is quite common in our society.

-Why do we feel the need to do this?
+But why do we feel the need to do this?